In Depth: Mammary Glands and Ducts

 When women have not given birth and aren’t lactating, a plug blocks the ducts to prevent bacteria from entering and causing an infection.
 The plug is made of keratin, a structural protein that is the key component to skin, hair, and nails.

-Hormonal changes during pregnancy signal the mammary ducts to begin producing milk.
+Hormonal changes during pregnancy signal the mammary ducts to begin producing milk in preparation for the eventual birth of a baby who will require mother’s milk.
 This can continue for years, as long as there is regular suckling or pumping of the milk.

 Mammary glands and ducts are also important in gauging the stage of a woman’s breast cancer.
 Staging depends on where the cancer is located and what areas are affected.